CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY •GOALS•July.2019

 * Murray Gell-Mann: One of the most prolific physicists even among the giants throughout history, Murray Gell-Mann has died.
 Throughout his life, he gave us a full-measure; and, his work will surely live on.
 Special thanks to Tom Seigfried who wrote an eloquent tribute for Science News.
 Our homepage headline comes right out of his writing!

 2 Alan Guth.
 Our extensive notes to Alan Guth are among those that disappointed me most.
 An intellectual leader can only be a leader if that person is willing to be a bit self-deprecating and always open to critical review.
 After all, he has been sitting in Viki Weisskopf‘s chair at MIT (Weisskopf had been one of the most open and generous people at MIT).
 Yet, more recently, I have learned how badly Guth has been beaten up over the years and I can well imagine how defensive and harden he has become.
-Notwithstanding, ideas are ideas, and concepts are concepts, and we should always be open to the shaping and reshaping both ideas and concepts.
+Notwithstanding, ideas are ideas, and concepts are concepts, and we should always be open to the shaping and reshaping of both our ideas and concepts.

 3 Frank Wilczek.
 One of the more imaginative and genuine scholars among the Nobel laureates, Frank Wilczek has rock star status.
 I have often asked myself how a shift will happen from a very bad theory, the big bang, to a new theory that works better and opens up scholarly inquiries.
 Though it seemed to me that the biggest scholars could snap their fingers and it would happen, that is far from the truth.
 I recently discovered a 1999 conference of the best of the best and ostensibly they were saying to each other, “Come up with something new!
 Give us an alternative.”
 It seems that it was the beginning of the extreme abstractions of the multiverse with its 10 or 11 dimensions.